Armenia’s Kapan Airport: $2 Million Project Will Let Passengers Fly to Yerevan for Around $42

 Sahak Hakobyan, an advisor to the provincial governor, has stated that the operator will be a company that has the means to invest in the airport’s reconstruction.

-Of note in this regard is the fact that the entire airport reconstruction project is being financed by the Zangezur Copper-Molybdenum Plant CJSC, a company with mining interests in the area, and the Syunik Marz Development and Investment Foundation (a government creation tasked with attracting investment and creating jobs in the area).
+Of note in this regard is the fact that the entire airport reconstruction project is being financed by the Zangezur Copper-Molybdenum Plant CJSC, a company with mining interests in the area, and the Syunik Region Development and Investment Fund (a government creation tasked with attracting investment and creating jobs in the area).

 The provincial government doesn’t plan to allocate any budgetary funds for the project estimated to cost US$2 million.